iSn0we/webkit-5.50-not-full-version-v3/README.md

 update in rop gadgets 11/05/2018

-fix stability and add alasif server
+fix stability and add alsif serveur

-update server for ps4 5.53/5.53-01 beta. if it doesn't work use http://shadixaced.cyanid.me/wbkt/
+update server for ps4 5.53/5.53.01

-thank you Shad X for the website